Hamburg S-Bahn: New S-Bahn Network (from the end of 2023)

-In June 2022, The S-Bahn Hamburg announced a new network system which will be in effect starting December 2023 on the nationwide schedule switch.
-The new network also introduced the 5- minute interval waiting times, replacing its original 10 minute intervals on majority of train lines.
+In June 2022, the S-Bahn Hamburg GmbH announced a new network system which will be in effect starting December 2023 on the nationwide schedule switch.
+The new network also introduced the 5-minute interval waiting times, replacing its original 10-minute intervals on the majority of train lines.

-The S1 travels from its original line track of Airport/Poppenbüttel to Blankenese/Wedel and vice versa with the addition of Ottensen S-Bahn Station in between Altona and Bahrenfeld.
+The S1 travels from its original line track of Airport/Poppenbüttel to Blankenese/Wedel and vice versa with the addition of Ottensen S-Bahn station in between Altona and Bahrenfeld.

 The S2, however replaces all trains such as S11, S21, and S31 that passes by „Verbindungsbahn“ (via Dammtor, Sternschanze and Holstenstrasse) since the track runs from Aumühle to Altona via Dammtor and back.